CesarHRS/RYZEN-RAM-OC-Guide/README.md

 * [JEDEC JESD79-4B (p.174)](http://www.softnology.biz/pdf/JESD79-4B.pdf) specifies that the absolute maximum is 1.50 V.
   > Stresses greater than those listed under “Absolute Maximum Ratings” may cause permanent damage to the device.
 This is a stress rating only, and functional operation of the device at these or any other conditions above those indicated in the operational sections of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended periods may affect reliability.
 * Even with the official value being 1.50V, the majority of the ICs cannot remain safe at this voltage, for example, Samsung C-die can start degrading with 1.35V.
-Furthermore, ICs like Samsung B-die have been observed with daily voltages of 1.5V for years.
+However, ICs like Samsung B-die have been observed with daily voltages of 1.5V for years.
 If you want to play it safe, research what voltages are safe for your IC, or just stick to 1.35V.
 * On the majority of the ICs, tCL scales with voltage, which means that giving more voltage to the IC, will allow you to drop tCL, but tRCD, tRP and tRFC typically will not scale with voltage.
 * Some bad ICs can also scale negatively with voltage, becoming unstable at higher voltages.
 * Very high voltages can also overheat the ICs and make them perform worse and degrade faster.